 “A friend of mine moved to Riverdale.
 She says she misses our building.
 Much friendlier than her new one.” —Margaret

 “I like Bedford Pizza Pasta because they treat us [students from nearby Mount St. Ursula Academy] really nice.
-And they give us a student discount.” —Trina, 17, student at St. Ursula who lives in the neighborhood
+And they give us a student discount.” —Trina, who was a student at St. Ursula and lives in the neighborhood

 “I like the Webster Diner’s awesome breakfasts.
 I like the bacon, eggs, cheese and home fries.” —Jennifer, 28, rents